 Learning to count is fairly common around three years old, but kids can actually start as early as 12 months old!
 At this age, it may not be completely obvious as they’re able to understand so much more than they can express.
 But once they reach three, you’ll begin to see them expressing basic number sense.

-As parents, we actually introduce the concept of counting to our children as we sing nursery rhymes and count out small toys, but only on the ground level.
-We don’t really teach them about counting.
+As parents, we actually introduce the concept of counting to our children when we sing nursery rhymes and count out small toys…but only on the ground level.
+We tend to focus on the letters and words without considering how much we need to specifically teach counting.

 Usually, it isn’t until kindergartners start school that parents frantically realize they’ve taken for granted the art of knowing how to count.
 While memorization is part of the process, kids need to understand that quantities of numbers are more than just saying and remembering numeric symbols.